itspangler/geospatial-humanities-s2025/src/schedule.md

 const data = await FileAttachment("data/schedule.csv").csv()
 console.log(data)
 view(Inputs.table(data, {
-    width:"640px",
     disabled: "true"
     }))
 ```

+Typically, work will be assigned in class and due on the following week.
+This means you'll usually have 8 days to complete an activity, lab, or assignment.

 ## Detailed course outline

-A detailed outline of the entire course is below.
-It's subject to change as the semester progresses.
-Some weeks are heavy with content.
-Others are light.
 The front half of the term (pre-spring recess) is heavier with readings and labs, while the second half of the term reserves more space for final projects.
-Use the schedule to plan accordingly:
+Use the schedule to plan accordingly.

+This outline is subject to change as the semester progresses:

 <div class="headless noselect">
     <table>